 A few of my top tips to reduce stress and tech issues include:

 Remember, summit week is a little crazy for everyone and that's okay.
-You are taking on a lot to manage hundreds or thousands of attendees, a group of speaker, and all kinds of new tech.
+You are taking on a lot to manage hundreds or thousands of attendees, a group of speakers, and all kinds of new tech.
 You can do it!

 Learn how much time to set aside for planning and launching your profitable, stress-free online summit and use my calculator to set the due dates for you.